firmantawakal/simak-event-attendance/README.md

-# SIMAK - Campus Digital Guestbook Application
+# E-GuestBook - Buku Tamu Digital Universitas Dumai

 A modern digital guestbook application for campus events, built with React.js, Express.js, and MySQL.
 This application replaces paper-based guestbooks with an electronic system that simplifies attendance tracking and reporting.